Image Credit: grace-kobe.com

 Different Planning Approaches Across Phases

-Seishin Central and Research Park City - Standard Zoning
+Seishin New Town and Research Park City - Standard Zoning

 The original Seishin Central area and Kobe Research Park City follow standard Japanese zoning regulations with a more permissive mixed-use approach (see our guide to Japanese zoning).